DeTommaso Law Group

 Importantly, because it is a federal law, the application of the PKPA overrides any conflicting provisions of the UCCJEA.

 Get Comprehensive Legal Representation at DeTommaso Law Group

 Do you need an experienced legal advisor to guide you through matters concerning child custody or parental kidnapping?
 If so, you should contact DeTommaso Law Group.
 Our legal team has valuable experience dealing with various family law issues, including matters concerning interstate recognition and enforcement of existing child custody orders.

-Please call our office at (908) 274-3028 or visit us online to arrange for a free consultation regarding the merits of your case.
+Please call our office at (908) 274-3028 or visit us online to arrange for a consultation regarding the merits of your case.